~ September 2023 to June 2024 ~

-Holy Trinity Parish St. Theresa's Church at 15 Still River Road in Harvard, MA.
+Holy Trinity Parish St. Theresa's Church at 15 Still River Road.

 Meetings are cancelled if Harvard Public Schools are closed.

 Nature Walks take place on area conservation lands.
 They are tentatively planned for Thursdays, with time varying seasonally.
 More information will be available the week before the walk.